dojo/docs/developer/rstwiki.rst

 If you'd like to participate in the development of rstwiki itself (UI, backend, etc), ask for write permission on that repo.

-2. install required python things (tested w/ Python 2.6 & 2.7):
+2. install required python things (tested w/ Python 2.6 & 2.7)

 .. code :: shell

     $ easy_install cheetah cherrypy docutils pygments gitdb==0.5.2 gitpython

-3. update submodules / dojo:
+3. update submodules / dojo

 .. code :: shell